KamuiSW/PWS-SolarML/README.md

 The robot operates directly on solar panels.
 Its main goals are:
-- Clean each panel surface fully and safely (no falling off edges).
+- Clean each panel surface fully (no falling off edges).
 - Detect and re-clean dirty or stained areas using a rear-facing camera.
 - Conserve as much power as possible for long, unattended operation.